Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

-As of June 2015, the mine was estimated to hold combined measured, indicated and inferred resources of 24.53Mt graded at 1.76g/t Au, containing 1.385Moz of gold.
+As of June 2015, the mine is estimated to hold combined measured, indicated and inferred resources of 24.53Mt graded at 1.76g/t Au, containing 1.385Moz of gold.

 Mining and processing at Excelsior Gold’s flagship project

-The project initially involved the development of the Castlereagh, the Jackorite and the Big Blow South satellite open-pits in the Bardoc South Area.
-The mining of the large Zoroastrian Central open-pit was completed as of August 2017.
+The project will initially involve the development of the Castlereagh, the Jackorite and the Big Blow South satellite open-pits in the Bardoc South Area prior to the mining of the large Zoroastrian Central open-pit.
 The pits will be mined until mid-2018, followed by the Bulletin South open-pit, the Zoroastrian underground and the large Excelsior open-pit.

-The open-pits are being mined using an excavator and truck fleet, whereas underground mining will employ the long hole open stoping (LHOS) method using sill pillars.
+The open-pits will be mined using an excavator and truck fleet, whereas underground mining will employ the longhole open stoping (LHOS) method using sill pillars.

-Part of the ore is being treated at Norton Gold Fields' subsidiary Paddington Gold's mill.
-A minimum of 500,000t and up to 650,000t a year of the project's ore is expected to be processed at the Paddington treatment plant for five years, with an additional five annual extension period.
-The ore from Zoroastrian Central open pit is being processed at the GMM Lakewood toll treatment facility, under an alternative toll treatment arrangement.
+The ore will be treated at Norton Gold Fields’ subsidiary Paddington Gold’s mill.
+A minimum of 500,000t and up to 650,000t a year of the project’s ore is expected to be processed at the Paddington treatment plant for five years, with an additional five annual extension period.

 The project benefits from existing infrastructure such as cleared land, dumps, open-pits and underground workings from the development of the Bardoc Mining area by Aberfoyle Gold between 1987 and 1991.